Braindot-fr/mash-playbook/docs/services/wg-easy.md

 ### URL

-In the example configuration above, we configure the service to be hosted at `https://mash.example.com/wg-easy`.
+In the example configuration above, we configure the service to be hosted at `https://wg-easy.example.com/`.

-You can remove the `wg_easy_path_prefix` variable definition, to make it default to `/`, so that the service is served at `https://mash.example.com/`.
+Previously (prior to wg-easy v15), a `wg_easy_path_prefix` variable could allow you to host wg-easy at a subpath (e.g. `wg_easy_path_prefix: /wg-easy`), to this is [no longer possible](https://github.com/wg-easy/wg-easy/issues/1704#issuecomment-2705873936) and such a feature [may re-appear later](https://github.com/wg-easy/wg-easy/issues/1704#issuecomment-2706575504).

 ### Networking